Data protection

 Enter the password of the identity configured in the fxpkcs11.cfg file when prompted for the User PIN.

-If the command succeeds, the keys are listed as shown in the following output:
+If the command succeeds, the keys display in the output:

 Text

-One private RSA 2048 key was created with asymmetric sign and verify usage, and one public RSA 2048 key was created with verify usage.
+The command created one private RSA 2048 key with asymmetric sign and verify usage and one public RSA 2048 key with verify usage.
 The test OpenSSL commands in the next section use these keys.

 OpenSSL example commands

-This section shows several OpenSSL example commands, most of which use the keys created on the in the previous section.
-In the commands that utilize keys created in , the pkcs11 OpenSSL engine is specified.
+This section provides several OpenSSL example commands, most of which use the keys created on the in the previous section.
+You must specify the PKCS11 OpenSSL engine in the commands that use keys created in .

-The purpose of this section is not to provide an exhaustive list of OpenSSL commands that can be run using the pkcs11 OpenSSL Engine, but rather to give a few examples of use-cases and confirm that everything is configured correctly.
-Please refer to OpenSSL's documentation for the full list of compatible commands.
+The purpose of this section is not to provide an exhaustive list of OpenSSL commands for the PKCS11 OpenSSL Engine but to give a few examples of use cases and confirm that everything is configured correctly.
+See the OpenSSL documentation for the full list of compatible commands.

 1

-In a terminal, run the following command to output the public key from the :
+In a terminal, run the following command to output the public key:

 Text